TashaZu/terraformtraining0/README.md

 # terraformtraining0

-For exercise, do not deploy it. the code is modified based on LinkedIn course "Learning Terraform" by Josh Samuelson
+For exercise, do not deploy it.

+The code is modified based on LinkedIn course "Learning Terraform" by Josh Samuelson